gwk/same-same/readme.md

 # Installation

-The program is a single-file python script.
-To install:
+The program is a standalone Python script.
+To install, just copy it to some location on your shell's PATH, e.g.:

     .../same-same $ cp same-same.py /usr/local/bin/same-same

+Or you can install the program as a symlink to the source file in the developer directory:

+   .../same-same $ ./install-dev.sh

+## Configure Git

 Then update your git configuration: